 **The most common type of questions I receive from clients and people coming to my website are questions concerning return of funds, return of collateral and bond forfeiture.
 The following questions are taken directly from those inquiries.

 Can I get my money back on a Failure to Appear?

 A Failure to appear (FTA) is a charge issued by the Court when the Defendant fails to appear to a scheduled Court hearing.
 When the Defendant Fails to Appear, the Court will schedule a Forfeiture Hearing and issue a warrant for the Defendant’s arrest.
-Within 10 days of the Defendant’s no show, the Court sends a summons to the Defendant, Bond Poster (Bail Bondsman) and/or Surety, notifying them of an Order to Show Cause hearing for Bond Forfeiture.
+Within ten days after the issuance of the warrant, the court shall notify the surety (bail bondsman), in writing or by electronic means, that the warrant was issued.
+The court shall also set a hearing within a reasonable time not to exceed 120 days requiring the parties and any surety to show cause why the bond should not be forfeited.
 If the Defendant cannot be located before the Forfeiture Hearing the bond will be forfeited.